Jyonmishra750/Digital-Banking/readme.md

 Once logged in, users can manage their accounts effectively, viewing details such as balance and transaction history.
 Digital-Banking allows users to transfer funds between their accounts or to other users seamlessly.
 Users also receive email notifications for important account activities, such as fund transfers and updates, ensuring they stay informed at all times.

 One of the key features of Digital-Banking is its ability to generate account statements and download them in PDF format.
 Users can specify a valid date range to retrieve their account statements, providing them with a convenient way to track their financial activities.
+For added convenience, users can choose to have the PDF statement directly in their registered email.
+The account statement PDF is securely encrypted.
+Only the users, with a unique password derived from the last 4 digits of their registered mobile number and the last 4 digits of their account number, can access it.

 With its comprehensive set of features, Digital-Banking offers a reliable and efficient banking experience, empowering users to manage their finances with ease.